kvasdopil/ui-gen/README.md

   - Arrow tip positioned at destination screen boundary
   - Uses SVG with viewBox for proper scaling
 - **PromptPanel.tsx**: History panel component displaying conversation and modification interface
-  - Displays all conversation points (prompts) as clickable cards
+  - Displays all conversation points (prompts) as clickable cards (or shows empty state with just "Modify" button for screens with no prompts)
   - Highlights the currently selected prompt with blue border and background
   - Allows clicking prompts to view their corresponding HTML outputs
   - Shows menu button (three dots) on hover for each entry